pswilson/WordSolver/java/README.md

 ### Intro

 This is a java implementation for a Word Solver.
 The basic problem is to find all possible words you could spell from a given set of letters.
+Blanks/spaces given in the input set can be interpreted as any letter.
 Not all letters must be used in the words but the words must be 2 letters or longer.
 The dictionary to check against is the Scrabble tournament word list (twl06.txt.)

 ### Solution Overview